badlydrawnrob/elm-playground/programming-elm/README.md

 ## Things for Anki

 > **Start with the simplest thing possible.** Most of these things I forget and can't remember how to do them unaided.
 That's a problem.
 I need to remember all the basic **data types** (`list`, `record`, `tuple`, `set`, `array`, etc) and some sketches to show the flow of information and functions used in the below.
+>
+> **There's really a LOT packed in to Chapter 4, so I'm not sure how simply I can write the notes**

 1. `onInput : (String -> msg) -> Attribute msg` within a form, takes a function that returns a `msg` type variable.
 So `UpdateComment String` is a function and also a `Msg` type.
 The DOM event handler will pass the `event.target.value` as a `String` argument.
 Every time the value changes in the input field.
 See (3) in the `viewComments` function. (see also `(7)`).
 2. **Sketch out the flow of a decoder, and `Browser.element` and how things are passed around.** See pg.69 and earlier pages.
 How is `succeed` decoder passed into another decoder?